AMWA-TV/is-12/docs/Class definition discovery.md

 # Class definition discovery

-[MS-05-02](https://specs.amwa.tv/ms-05-02) defines a class discovery mechanism which can be used for discovering details of class definitions.
-This is offered through a set of methods which exist in the `NcClassManager`.
-The `NcClassManager` can be found in the members of the root block as shown in the earlier examples.

-The `GetControlClass (3m1)` returns a single class descriptor (the descriptor includes all inherited properties and methods) and requires the following arguments:
+[MS-05-02](https://specs.amwa.tv/ms-05-02) defines a class discovery mechanism in `NcClassManager` which can be used for discovering details of class definitions.
+Descriptors of all the classes may be retrieved by getting the value of property `controlClasses (3p1)`.
+Alternatively the `GetControlClass (3m1)` method can be used to return a single class descriptor.
+This requires the following arguments:

 * identity - of type `NcClassIdentity`
+* includeInherited - of type `NcBoolean` (if set the descriptor would contain all inherited elements)

 Example for calling GetControlClass (3m1) on the ClassManager (using the oid retrieved from the root block - e.g. ClassManager oid = 3) when wanting to retrieve the class definition for NcReceiverMonitor (1,2,3)